pauldokas/mpmc-queue/README.md

 - No persistence across restarts
 - Dequeue history grows unbounded per consumer
 - QueueData is immutable (cannot be modified after enqueue)
+- Blocking operations wait indefinitely (use Try* methods for timeouts)

 See [docs/TROUBLESHOOTING.md](docs/TROUBLESHOOTING.md) for solutions and workarounds.